-The Portugeuse company Tekever is building Portugal’s first “home grown” satellite called INFANTE.
-The INFANTE satellite is a precursor prototype for a 12 satellite joint communcations and remote sensing constellation.
-The INFANTE will use a 16U cubesat design which is actually classed as a minisatellite given its mass at 25kg.
-The INFANTE programme is costing EUR€9 million (US$10.5 million) according to Space News.
+Portugeuse company Tekever is building the country’s first “home grown” satellite.
+Called INFANTE, the satellite is a precursor prototype for a 12-satellite joint communications and remote sensing constellation.
+INFANTE will use a 16U cubesat design, which is actually classed as a mini-satellite given its mass at 25kg.
+The INFANTE programme is costing EUR€9 million (US$10.5 million), according to Space News.
 The spacecraft will be launched in 2020 and will have a design life of four years.
-The satellite will carry a multispectral camera, synthetic aperture radar, AIS ship tracking and ADS-B aircraft tracking payloads as well as a science payload.
+The satellite will carry a multispectral camera, synthetic aperture radar, AIS ship tracking and ADS-B aircraft tracking payloads, as well as a science payload.

 Cookies & Privacy